Fighting climate change one idea at a time

 The Northfield Mount Hermon humanities program has three dimensions.

 The three-dimension approach includes a core program for the first two grade levels, consisting of required interdisciplinary courses that integrate English, history, and religious studies; an elective program offering interdisciplinary courses for upper-level students; and discipline-specific courses.
 All humanities courses emphasize the mastery and application of critical-thinking skills and effective writing.

 In the ninth and tenth grades, students explore the humanities through paired courses that are taught collaboratively by a teacher from each discipline.
 The teachers coordinate the curriculum to create an interdisciplinary learning experience that transcends the individual classroom.
 Ninth-grade students take a two-credit interdisciplinary program consisting of Ninth-Grade English and Introduction to Religious Studies.
 In the sophomore year, students take a two-credit interdisciplinary program consisting of Topics in World History and Religions of the World.
 This sophomore program is required of new sophomores.

-For more information and to see course descriptions, see the humanities section of the online Curriculum Guide.
+For more information and to see course descriptions, see the Curriculum Guide.